- Professor Mathur (Chair) - ext. 3725

 GL-304 Paleobiology of Invertebrates (Fall; Odd Years; 4.00 Credits; N) Basic principles of paleontology and functional morphology of extant and extinct invertebrates are covered.
 These include identifying fossils and understanding their morphology and preservation in order to interpret ancient environments.
 Note: One laboratory per week and field trips are required and a special fee is assessed.
 Prerequisites: GL202 or BI105.

 GL-305 Hydrogeology (Variable; Variable; 3.00 Credits; N) The study of the natural occurrence of water.
 Topics include: the hydrologic cycle, precipitation, stream flow, soil moisture, ground water occurrence, aquifer flow and testing chemical characteristics, contamination, development and management of ground-water resources.

 GL-307 Geophysics (Fall; Even Years; 3.00 Credits; N) This course is an introduction to how geophysical data can be used to address academic and applied problems in geology.
 Emphasis is placed on the concepts behind acquiring geophysical data and use of the information for interpretation.
 Seismology, magnetism, heat and gravity are the main concepts covered.
 Prerequisites: GL202.
 MA130 may be taken as prerequisite or corequisite.
 There are two field trips run over the weekend where students get to use the equipment in the field and reduce the data.
 A special fee is assessed.

-GL-310 Structural Geology (Spring; Yearly; 3.00 Credits; N) The study of the deformation of the earth's crust.
+GL-310 Structural Geology (Variable; Yearly; 3.00 Credits; N) The study of the deformation of the earth's crust.
 Field relationships, form, symmetry, and geometry of earth structures are stressed.
 Concepts of kinematic and dynamic analysis are presented so students are better prepared to interpret the origin of earth structures.
 Note: one laboratory per week, one or two extended field trips are required, and a special fee is assessed.
 Prerequisite: GL202.